maryi/CSCW-Project/Project report/APPENDIX 3 - Milestones.md

 #Milestones

 ** feel free to add/change anything. i don't remember the exact dates of when certain milestones were completed so please add them in if you remember
 - all of the milestones were taken from our project update presentation, so I may be missing some
+- Michael - have added dates to milestones not completed yet.
+Feel free to adjust if you believe these are not feasible.

 #### Milestones Met